Atif20004/Starbucks-Sales-Performance-Dashboard/README.md

 3. What is the estimated stock-out or lost sales percentage for top-performing SKUs?
 4. How does product bundling or combo offers influence overall revenue?
 5. What are the potential opportunities to increase average transaction value based on customer purchase behavior?

+ ##  Project Process
+*1. Data Understanding*
+•	Explored both ORDER and PRODUCT tables to decide which KPIs are relevant and how they can be derived.
+•	Identified join keys, categorical and numeric fields, and columns that needed standardization (locations, product sizes, categories).
+2. Data Cleaning & Transformation (Power Query)
+•	Removed duplicates and empty/invalid rows for order transactions.
+•	Standardized text fields (case, spelling, naming).
+•	Joined the ORDER and PRODUCT tables on product_id for analysis.
+•	Made sure all dates were in proper Date type; extracted month/year for time-based slicing.